klinquist/airbnbScheduler/README.md

 * Git clone to a folder
 * Enter that folder and run `npm install`
-* Edit the `config/default.json` to fit your needs
+* Edit the `config/default.json` to fit your needs.
+Generate a pushover.net app & user token for push notifications.
 * Run `node index.js`.

 I recommend using a node process manager like _pm2_ to run it on startup.